Srirajarajeswari2/Student-Course-Dashboard/README.md

 Open the page that Vite serves (usually `http://localhost:5173`).

-## Authentication (local demo)
+## Authentication (Demo Only)

-This project uses a mock, client-side authentication flow suitable for demos only:
+The app includes a lightweight authentication flow meant purely for demonstration:

-- Registered users are stored in browser `localStorage` under the key `scd_users`.
+- Registered users are saved in localStorage under scd_users
-- The currently signed-in user is stored under `scd_user`.
+- Logged-in user is stored under scd_user
-- Passwords are encoded with `btoa()` (NOT secure) — this is only to demonstrate a simple login flow.
+- Passwords are encoded using btoa() (not secure — only for mock demo)

-How to test:
+How to use:

-1. Open the app in your browser.
+1. Open the app
-2. Click `Create account` on the login form and register a username/password.
-3. After registration you are automatically signed in.
-4. To sign out, click the `Sign out` button in the top-right.

-If you prefer a quick demo, use the `Demo` button to prefill `demo`/`demo` and then create the account first with those credentials.
+2. Click Create account
+3. Enter a username and password
+4. You’ll be signed in automatically
+5. Use the Sign out button on the top-right when needed

+There’s also a Demo button that pre-fills demo/demo for quick testing.

 ## Data

-- The dataset is `src/data/students.json`.
-Add or modify entries there to change what the UI displays.
+- All student information lives in:

+    src/data/students.json

 - Each student object supports the fields currently used by the UI: `id`, `name`, `course`, `progress` (0-100), `status` (string), `enrollmentDate`.

 ## Charts

+The component:

+  src/components/ProgressChart.jsx

+renders:

-- `src/components/ProgressChart.jsx` provides a small SVG donut showing average progress and a pie distribution of students by progress buckets (0–25, 26–50, 51–75, 76–100).
+- A donut chart showing average progress

+- A pie representation of students grouped by progress ranges (0–25, 26–50, 51–75, 76–100)

-- The chart is computed from the active (filtered) student list so it updates as you search/filter.
+Charts update automatically when filters/search change.

 ## Styling

+Global styling is handled through styles.css and index.css, using:

-- Global styles live in `src/styles.css`.
-The project uses CSS variables for theming and includes a dark-mode class you can toggle via the UI.
+- CSS variables for easy theming
+- A dark class for dark mode
+- Reusable utility classes

 ## Screenshot